Consumer protection measures

 Who is considered a contractor?

-A contractor is any person or business contracted directly by the client to do residential building work, whether they are doing all or part of this work.
+A building contractor is any person or business contracted directly by the client to do residential building work, whether they are doing all or part of this work.

 ‘Building work’ covers many different trades and is any work for, or related to, the construction, alteration, demolition or removal of a residential building.
 Note that ‘buildings’ include structures that are not occupied by people, such as fences and retaining walls.